 Go Sales Shopping

-The post-Christmas sales are on from 8 January through to 4 February.
+The post-Christmas sales are usually on from early January through to early February.
 You’ll see signs that say ‘Soldes’ where sales are taking place.
-Remember that many shops close on Sundays, Mondays and also at lunchtimes.
+Remember that many shops close on Sundays and Mondays as well as over lunch.
 It’s just something you get used to after a while.

 France has two pancake days and fortunately they’re both in February!
-The first day is Chandeleur which will be celebrated on 2 February this year.
-Read about the Chandeleur festival here.
+The first day is Chandeleur which will is celebrated in early February.

 The second pancake day is the equivalent of Shrove Tuesday in the UK and is also known as Mardi Gras.
-This year it will be on 25th February.
+It tends to happen towards the end of February.
 Check out a recipe for sweet French pancakes here.
-If you’d prefer to eat out, this article looks at some recommendations for pancake houses in Coutances.

 You might also find boulangeries selling galettes de rois.
 This flaky pastry cake is filled with frangipane.
 Traditionally they’re sold in January and the first few days of February.